Configure SSL for External HTTP Traffic to and from Tableau Server

 You do not need to do any additional configuration on the subsequent nodes.

-Say you have a cluster that includes a primary Tableau Server node and three worker nodes, with gateway processes running on the primary, Worker 2 and Worker 3.
-In this situation, you configure the primary Tableau Server for SSL, and then copy the same SSL certificate and key files to Worker 2 and Worker 3, to the same location as on the primary.
+Say you have a cluster that includes an initial Tableau Server node and three additional nodes, with gateway processes running on the initial, node2 and node3.
+In this situation, you configure the initial Tableau Server for SSL, and then copy the same SSL certificate and key files to node2 and node3, to the same location as on the initial node.

 After the server has been configured for SSL, it accepts requests to the non-SSL port (default is port 80) and automatically redirects to the SSL port 443.

-SSL errors are logged in the install directory at the following location.
+SSL errors are logged in the at the following location.
 Use this log to troubleshoot validation and encryption issues: